yazeedalrubyli/BLDND/PrivateBlockchainNotaryService/README.md

-# Private Blockchain
+# Private Blockchain Notary Service

-Create a private blockchain web service using '[hapi](http://hapijs.com)' framework to demonstrate what I learned about blockchain and transaction data models as well as the differences between public and private blockchains.
+Create a private blockchain notary service using '[hapi](http://hapijs.com)' framework to demonstrate what I learned about blockchain and transaction data models as well as the differences between public and private blockchains.

 ## Getting Started